fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-max_inflight_duration defines the time duration after which flow is assumed ended in case the end call gets missed This field employs the [Duration](https://developers.google.com/protocol-buffers/docs/proto3#json) JSON representation from Protocol Buffers.
+The time duration after which flow is assumed to have ended in case the end call gets missed.
+This field employs the [Duration](https://developers.google.com/protocol-buffers/docs/proto3#json) JSON representation from Protocol Buffers.
 The format accommodates fractional seconds up to nine digits after the decimal point, offering nanosecond precision.
 Every